 Why is a tracheostomy done?

-If your lungs need a safer and easier way to get
+if your lungs need a safer and easier

-If there has been, or may be, long term use of a
+if there has been long term use of a

 How is a trach cared for?

-at the bedside.
-After that, the tube will be changed when needed.
+After that the tube will be changed when

 Will I be able to communicate?